-One of the tunnel LSP transports the MPLS packets, for example, from PE X to PE Y and the other one in the opposite direction.
-The corresponding label does not tell PE Y about the virtual connection.
+In the case of tunnel LSPs, one of the tunnel LSP transports the FR-MPLS packets, for example, from PE X to PE Y and the other tunnel LSP transports FR-MPLS packets in the opposite direction.
+The corresponding label does not tell PE Y about a frame relay virtual connection.
 If Penultimate Hop Popping (PHP) is used as per RFC 3031, PE Y will never see the tunnel label.
 If PE X itself is the penultimate hop, a tunnel label will not get pushed on.
 In this example, PE X is the ingress PE device and PE Y the egress PE device.

-When PE X has to send a frame relay frame to PE Y, it first pushes a VC label onto its label stack, and then pushes on a tunnel label.
-The VC label is not looked at until the MPLS packet reaches PE Y. PE Y forwards the packet based on the VC label.
+In the case when PE X has to send a frame relay frame to PE Y, it first pushes a VC label onto its label stack, and then pushes on a tunnel label.
+The VC label is not looked at until the FR-MPLS packet reaches PE Y. PE Y forwards the packet based on the VC label.
 The "VC label" identifies the frame relay virtual connection.

-The VC label must always be at the bottom of the label stack, and the tunnel label, if present, must be immediately above the VC label.
+In general, the VC label must always be at the bottom of the label stack, and the tunnel label, if present, must be immediately above the VC label.
 As the packet is transported across the MPLS network, additional labels may be pushed on (and then popped off) as needed.
 If PE X and PE Y are directly adjacent MPLS nodes, then it may not be necessary to use a tunnel label at all.